8 Common Job Interview Questions in English and How to Answer Them

 - What is the next step?
 This is a way of asking what’s next in the interview process.
 They will tell you how many days it will take to make their decision and will inform you if you need to come back for a second interview.

 Job interviews don’t have to be scary.
-Remember first impressions count, think before you speak and give awesome answers to win that job.
+Remember that first impressions count, so think before you speak and try to be confident.

 Good luck!